butterluo/slm-innovator-lab/1_synthetic-qa-generation/evolve-instruct/README.md

 We added the following features to the original implementation:

 - Modified it to be able to call Azure OpenAI by adding the `AzureGPTPipeline` class.
 - The prompt has been refined and modified to support multiple languages.
-Use `--language` argument for other language. (e.g., `--language Korean`)
+Use `--language` argument for other language. (e.g., `--language Chinese`)
 - Made it possible to create questions only when necessary.
 A better strategy is to create questions and answers separately.
 Use `--question_only` argument. (e.g., `--questioin_only True`)
 - Prevented infinite loop. `mutate()` in the original implementation determines the validity of the augmented statement and repeats the loop until it is valid.
 However, this process takes a very long time and there is a problem in that the loop repeats infinitely in certain situations.